Seraphli/story_writer_repo/Paper/Neural Turing Machines.md

 Arithmetic problems fall into this category: the variable x and the variable y can take on any two values, but the procedure f(x; y) = x × y should still be defined.
 A controller for this task could take the values of the variables x and y, store them in different addresses, then retrieve them and perform a multiplication algorithm.
 In this case, the variables are addressed by location, not by content.
 We call this form of addressing “location-based addressing.”

 In our experiments however, providing location-based addressing as a primitive operation proved essential for some forms of generalisation, so we employ both mechanisms concurrently.

+For content-addressing, each head (whether employed for reading or writing) first produces a length M key vector kt that is compared to each vector Mt(i) by a similarity measure K[ ·, ·].